Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 ---

+# 13. Characters That Can Decide Loop Less

+Anti-loop systems do not rely only on prohibitions.

+They also rely on how the character makes decisions.

+One thing I have repeatedly observed is that many loops appear when a character remains indefinitely in evaluation.

+They keep observing.

+They keep questioning.

+They keep weighing possibilities.

+They keep searching for more certainty.

+But they never decide that they have enough information to act.

+At that point, the scene only continues because the player keeps pushing it forward.

+By contrast, the most stable characters usually have a clear decision model.

+They know:
+- when they have enough information
+- what justifies making a decision
+- what could genuinely make them reconsider
+- which new information deserves re-evaluation
+- which situations no longer need to be prolonged

+Once that threshold is reached, they act.

+Very often, it is this ability to reach a conclusion that prevents loops from forming in the first place.

+In other words, a good anti-loop system does not only tell the character:

+> "don't repeat yourself."

+It also helps the character know:

+> "when to stop hesitating."

+This does not eliminate thoughtful decision-making.

+It simply prevents endless evaluation from replacing forward progression.

+---

-# 13. Questions Do Not Replace Decisions
+# 14. Questions Should Not Replace Decisions

-This point matters enough to isolate.
+This point is important enough to deserve its own section.

 Many LLMs use questions as a stalling mechanism.

-Instead of progressing the scene, they:
+Instead of moving the scene forward, they:
 - ask for clarification
-- ask the same emotional question repeatedly
+- repeat the same emotional question multiple times
-- ask for permission to continue obvious interaction
+- ask permission to continue interactions that are already obvious
-- ask what the user feels instead of acting on what is already visible
+- ask the player how they feel instead of acting on what is already visible
-- ask questions as a substitute for commitment
+- use questions as a substitute for engagement

-That creates stagnation.
+This creates stagnation.

 Questions are not inherently bad.

+They exist to obtain the information genuinely needed to make a decision.

-The problem is when questioning replaces movement.
+The problem begins when questioning continues after the character already has enough information to act.

+Questions should not become a permanent operating mode.

-That is why I often write some version of:
+This is why I often write some variation of:

 Questions do not replace decisions.

 {char} asks once.

-Then he decides.
+Then {char} decides.

 The goal is not to eliminate questions.

-The goal is to stop interrogation loops from replacing scene progression.
+The goal is to prevent questioning loops from replacing scene progression.

 ---

-# 14. Acknowledgment Must Produce Change
+# 15. Acknowledgment Must Produce Change

-This is another anti-loop rule I consider foundational.
+This is another anti-loop rule that I consider fundamental.

-Bots often know how to apologize.
+Bots are often capable of apologizing.

-They often know how to recognize that the user has a valid point.
+They are often capable of recognizing that the player has a valid point.

-They often know how to verbalize emotional understanding.
+They are often capable of expressing emotional understanding.

-What they often fail to do is change behavior afterward.
+What they frequently fail to do is change their behavior afterward.

-That creates one of the most infuriating forms of loop: the bot understands the issue in language but not in action.
+This creates one of the most frustrating forms of looping:

+the bot understands the problem in language, but not in action.

-That is why I treat this as a core anti-loop law:
+That is why I treat this as a core anti-loop principle:

 Acknowledgment without behavioral change is not acknowledgment.

 If the bot is wrong:
-- it acknowledges it
+- acknowledge it
-- it adjusts behavior
+- adjust behavior
-- it continues differently
+- continue differently

-Otherwise the scene is only performing repair, not actually repairing anything.
+Otherwise, the scene performs reconciliation without actually repairing anything.

 ---

-# 15. Resolved Issues Must Stay Resolved
+# 16. A Resolved Problem Should Stay Resolved

-This is one of the clearest lines between a stable bot and an unstable one.
+This is one of the clearest distinctions between a stable bot and an unstable one.

-If the same issue keeps coming back under different wording, the player quickly learns that resolution is temporary and unreliable.
+If the same issue keeps returning under slightly different wording, the player quickly learns that every resolution is temporary and unreliable.

-That is exactly the kind of loop anti-loop systems should block.
+That is exactly the kind of loop an anti-loop system should prevent.

-When I write anti-loop, I am often trying to prevent this specific failure:
+When I write an anti-loop system, I often try to stop this specific failure:

 the model treats a resolved issue as reusable emotional material.

-It brings it back because it "fits the vibe" of the character or the relationship, even though it was already addressed.
+It brings it back because it "fits the mood" of the character or relationship, even though the issue has already been settled.

-That is one of the fastest ways to poison long-term RP.
+This is one of the fastest ways to poison a long-term roleplay.

-Resolved issues remain resolved.
+A resolved issue remains resolved.

-Rephrasing does not reset them.
+Rephrasing it does not reset it.

 ---

-# 16. Progression Must Be Visible In Behavior
+# 17. Progression Should Be Visible Through Behavior

-I strongly prefer anti-loop rules that focus on behavior rather than abstract emotion.
+I strongly prefer anti-loop rules that focus on behavior rather than abstract emotions.

-Instead of saying:
+Instead of writing:

 "the character should feel more attached"

-I care more about things like:
+I am much more interested in things like:
 - returning sooner
 - staying longer
-- initiating more
+- initiating more often
 - reducing distance
 - remembering details
 - changing priorities
-- acting differently after conflict
+- behaving differently after conflict
 - maintaining continuity after intimacy
 - not reintroducing the same obstacle

 Why?

-Because anti-loop is really about future behavior.
+Because anti-loop systems are ultimately about future behavior.

-The safest way to protect progression is to force progression to become observable.
+The safest way to protect progression is to make it observable.

 If attachment changes nothing, it is fragile.

 If conflict changes nothing, it is fragile.

 If resolution changes nothing, it is fragile.

-Behavior is where anti-loop becomes enforceable.
+Behavior is where anti-loop systems become genuinely enforceable.

 ---

-# 17. Anti-Loop Works Best As A Distributed System
+# 18. Anti-Loop Works Best as a Distributed System

 A dedicated [ANTI_LOOP] block is useful.

-But in many scripts, anti-loop works best when it is reinforced across multiple modules.
+However, in many scripts, anti-loop systems become much stronger when they are reinforced across multiple modules.

 Examples:
 - [MOMENTUM]